KostasValeckas/PyLongslit/docs/bias.rst

 master bias frame using bootstrap resampling.
 This is useful if you have a small number of bias frames, and want to estimate the error with a higher precission.
 However, the bootstrap resampling is computationally expensive, and takes a while - specially for larger detectors.
+Whether bootstrap resampling is necessary depends on the detector and your science case - if you do not need very high precission on the error, or if you know your detector has a stable bias level, you can mostly set ``"bootstrap_errors"`` to false.
+You can read more about how the software estimates in the :ref:`chapter on uncertainties <uncertainties>`.